tunecrew/apc40-mode/README.md

 1 - Ableton Live Mode
 2 - Alternate Ableton Live Mode

 Note that upon power-up, the APC40 enters Generic Mode.
 If you open Ableton Live with the APC40 powered and connected, and wait until you see the "red square" around the clips in Live, the APC40 will enter Ableton Live Mode, and will remain in this mode when you quit Live.
-(Need to verify whether the APC40 will enter Ableton Live Mode if it is not selected as a control surface in Live's preferences)
+(This will only occur if the APC40 is configured as a control surface in Live's preferences)

 ==========
 TO-DO